geneontology/go-ontology/docs/ObsoleteTerm.md

    - Notify affected groups

 2. Check if the term is used elsewhere in the ontology
    - In Protégé, go to the 'Usage' tab to see if that ID is used elsewhere.
-Search for the term name or the term URI (ie with underscore between GO and the numerical part of the ID, for example: '''GO_0030722'''
+Search for the term name or the term IRI (ie with underscore between GO and the numerical part of the ID, for example: '''GO_0030722'''
    - If the term is a parent to other terms or is used in logical definitions, make sure that another term replaces the obsolete term

 3. Send a notification email.